-The regimens suggested here are for guidance only and not to be regarded as proscriptive.
+The regimens suggested here are for guidance only and not to be regarded as prescriptive.

 The exercises for the patient should be explained and demonstrated.
 These include: flexing the toes and lifting the leg.

-A major concern with the use of a long leg cast for a distal femoral fracture is knee joint stiffness.
+A major concern with using a long leg cast for a distal femoral fracture is knee joint stiffness.
 Therefore, the duration of treatment in the long leg cast should be as short as possible (4-6 weeks).
-After this period, the cast will be changed to a hinged knee brace, or hinged knee cast to allow knee flexion and extension.
+After this period, the cast will be changed to a hinged knee brace or hinged knee cast to allow knee flexion and extension.
 This would be applied as soon as firm callus formation is present.

-Weight bearing Weight bearing would be started at approximately 8-12 weeks following injury.
+Weight-bearing would be started at approximately 6-8 weeks following injury.

-Thrombo-embolic prophylaxis Consideration should be given to thrombo-embolic prophylaxis, according to local treatment guidelines.
+Thrombo-prophylaxis should be given according to local treatment guidelines.